 The Size of Buddhist Sculptures

 The size of the Buddhist sculptures that adorn these cavities is very different.
-Some sculptures are between 10 and 30 meters high and some of them are of a few cms.
+Some sculptures are between 10 and 30 meters high and some of them are a few cm.

 Painting in sculptures